Data is everywhere

 What would be the implications of valuing data as an asset?

-Anmut recently completed a data valuation for Highways England, the government funded company who maintains England’s motorways.
 The total economic value of Highways England is £311 bn – this includes £115 bn of physical asset value (the strategic road network) and £196 bn of value created by users of the strategic road network.

-Highways England are engaged in multiple initiatives designed to help their stakeholders extract more value from the road network – smart motorways, real time traffic flow information, advanced warning of roadworks, etc. These initiatives are all – to some extent – informed by data.
+National Highways are engaged in multiple initiatives designed to help their stakeholders extract more value from the road network – smart motorways, real time traffic flow information, advanced warning of roadworks, etc. These initiatives are all – to some extent – informed by data.

 Could they get a better return on investment by spending a little more on data – improving its quality and availability – thereby improving timeliness of traffic updates.